-Reducing pocket depth and eliminating existing bacteria are important to prevent damage caused by the progression of periodontal disease and to help you maintain a healthy smile.
-However, eliminating bacteria below your gum line alone may not be sufficient to prevent disease from coming back.
-It becomes your responsibility to reduced pockets with a combination of daily oral hygiene and professional maintenance.
-This will decrease the chance of serious health problems associated with periodontal disease.
+Reducing pocket depth and eliminating existing bacteria are essential to help you maintain dental health.
+However, this alone may not be sufficient to prevent the disease from coming back.
+You also need to maintain reduced pockets with daily oral hygiene and continued professional help.
+This will decrease the chance of advanced periodontal disease coming back.